 The timer is built with the instruction to start with your forehead for about 20sec, then your nose and chin 20sec, and then each of your cheeks for 10sec.
 You can pause the device and resume within 30 sec.

 I made a 30sec video to demonstrate the functions down below.

-What could put down the grade a little bit is the charging time and usage.
+What’s putting the grade down a notch is the charging time and usage.
 Because it’s water proof and could be used in the shower, there’s no battery pocket where you could take it out when it is in no use.
-So the Clarisonic ends up having to be charged quite frequently, and the charging time is 18 hours.
+So the Clarisonic ends up having to be reloaded quite frequently, and the charging time is 18 hours.
 According to Clarisonic, a full battery charge lasts for 20 minutes of use, which is approximately 20 days when used once daily – the life span of the units ranges from at least 2 years to up to 5 or more.
-So if you use it everyday it might not seem like a huge deal, but when you’re like me, using it once a week or once a month, it becomes quite the downfall when you need to remind yourself to charge it beforehand if you want to use it.
+So if you use it every day it might not seem like a huge deal, but when you’re like me, using it once a week or once a month, it becomes quite the downfall when you need to remind yourself to charge it beforehand if you want to use it.
 Clarisonic advises people to always have it on charge, but I don’t find this possible, environment-friendly or appealing.

 Excuse the sound, the bathroom fan is quite loud and there’s no way to turn it off.

 Clarisonic | ACNE DAILY CLARIFYING CLEANSER

 The kit came with a cleanser.
 After reading the reviews I knew I shouldn’t bother with it, but I tried it a couple of times anyway.

 It’s supposed to go well with the Clarisonic, being a mix of a milk and gel cleanser.
 I actually didn’t have any problems with it, but I prefer using the Clarisonic with my Dermalogica Medibac Clearing Skin Wash for a deep cleanse.